Website Security one of the Important Aspect which should not be Taken Lightly

 When you select a secure web hosting service, you enjoy merits such as an update of its software, service, and tools regularly which can combat the latest trends of hacking and malware and destroys security breaches.
 Additionally, web hosts provide security features like SSL/TLS certificates as well as DDoS protection.
 You can also access the WAF (Web Application Firewall), which is instrumental in checking and preventing severe damage to the WP site.

-Moreover, a useful web hosting service will provide support at any day & time to give you the confidence that in case you run into a threat they will have your back.
+Moreover, a useful secure WordPress hosting Provider will provide support at any day & time to give you the confidence that in case you run into a threat they will have your back.
 Besides, a quality host will offer the benefit of backing up your site; this will allow you to go back to the powerful previous version in case someone is trying to hack you.

 2. Use HTTPS for your WP website